-For the best Tiramisu is town, head to Pompi il Regno del Tiramisu.
-The iconic dish is treated with such revere in this establishment there is wall to wall refrigeration of just tiramisu.
-They genuinely love the dish and offer fantastic takeaway packaging to ensure you can fully experience and ejnjoy their creations.
+For the best Tiramisu in town, head to Pompi il Regno del Tiramisu.
+In this establishment the iconic dish is treated with such revere there is wall to wall refrigeration of just tiramisu.
+They genuinely love the dish and offer fantastic takeaway packaging to ensure you can fully experience and enjoy their creations.
 You will notice a lot of their brown and pink takeaway boxes in people's hands as you walk about.
 And for a very good reason.
 Yum …….

 4. Romeow Cat Bistrot

 So, this one goes out to vegan cat lovers!
 Yup there’s a vegan restaurant found in Rome which is dedicated to Japanese cat café culture – the Japanese feel that sitting with cats and watching them play is therapeutic, giving individuals a chance to relax and benefit from the soothing and calming aspect of being with cats.
 Romeow Cat restaurant is no different, one can eat great vegan food whilst appreciating these lovely beasties in a chilled, clean environment.
 A unique experience and not to be missed (unless you’re allergic to cats….)
 (And more importantly, no cat is harmed in the making of your food.)

 Supplì – fried rice balls stuffed with mozzarella - are a very popular street food in Rome.
 I Supplì is considered one of the finest street vendors of the little gorgeous snack, offering a variety of freshly cooked pastas and homemade pizza, you won’t regret eating from this fantastic rosticceria.

 Where to stay?

 Rome is an amazing city but not a cheap one to stay in.
 However, we’ve found two amazing places which tick every box you could need whilst you stay in Rome.
 Both accommodation recommendations are university rooms which are available when students are not there.
 We suggest you look at: